American Bombshell Joy Corrigan Sizzles In Tiny Black Leather Shorts

 “How perfect is this?” concluded a fourth, also adding a heart-eye face and red heart.

-The heavier materials and jacket are likely not the normal clothing choices for the blonde beauty, as she calls warmer climates — specifically Miami — home.
+The heavier materials and jacket are likely not the normal clothing choices for the beauty, as she calls warmer climates — specifically Miami — home.
 Nevertheless, fans clearly agree that she can stun in the different styles.

 Another sultry look that Joy recently rocked was a plunging snakeskin dress.
 As previously covered by The Inquisitr, fans called her an absolute “smoke show” in the sizzling ensemble.